Japanese tree frog: Behavior

 During courtship rituals, male Japanese Tree frogs attract the attention of females by croaking rhythmically.
 Neighboring males tend to alternate the croaking (croak $\pi$ degree out of phase) so as to avoid "speaking over each other".
 Evidence suggests this (anti)-synchronization influences the inter-frog spatial dynamics, making them swarmalators.

 The behavior of Japanese tree frog when exposed to microgravity has been experimentally investigated.
 These frogs, under such microgravity conditions, would bend their neck backwards.
 These frogs would also walk backwards, an observation consistent with the behavior of sick frogs.
 The combination of neck backwards movement and backward walking could be indicators of motion sickness in the frogs.
 They were shown to adapt to the microgravity and were able to improve their jumping and perching activity over time.
 Japanese tree frogs, under micro-gravitational conditions, were also observed to attempt to eat but were unable to ingest the food.
 All the frogs that were sent to space were safely recovered and were observed to resume normal function after 2.5 hours back under normal gravity.

 Diet

 Japanese tree frog forages in both breeding and non-breeding seasons.
 They are known to be opportunistic predators.
 This feature of this species was discovered through analysis that showed a strong correlation between the relative abundance of organisms in a given environment and the prey composition for that environment.
-A highest percentage of its diet is ants, followed by beetles and caterpillars.
+Its diet consists of ants, beetles, caterpillars, flies, and spiders.
 There does not appear to be a significant difference in the diet composition between the two sexes of this species.
 However, during the breeding season, males have a higher chance of having an empty stomach due to the heightened energetic cost imposed by breeding.